joedefen/subshop/docs/ss-install.md

 * follow the `autosub` install procedure (note it uses python2/pip2).
 * in `subshop.yaml`, change the `reference-tool` to `autosub` (rather than the included `video2srt` script).

 Using `video2srt` is the preferred configuration.
 On a modern, typical desktop/server, voice recognition requires about 1s per minute of video (using, say, 6 threads).
-If running signficantly longer than that, then `autosub` is likely preferrable.
+If running signficantly longer than that, then `autosub` is likely preferable.

 ## Optional: Automating the Download and Synchronization of Subtitles
 You may wish to add a daily cron job defined in the configuration; the default (or current if modified) is shown by running `subshop daily -n`.